ecin/dtracy/README.markdown

 running locally
 ---------------

 The running process will require root privileges in order to access the Dtrace probes.
-As such, `sudo bin/server` will run the `rackup` with `examples/dtracy.ru` as a rackup file on port 3000.
+As such, `sudo bin/server` will run `rackup` with `examples/dtracy.ru` as a rackup file on port 3000.

 hello world - a brief overview
 ------------------------------